 RELATED READING: How Much of a Cash Reserve Does My Business Need?

-Finally, and most importantly to some, lenders want to see your business plan.
+Finally, and most importantly, to some, lenders want to see your business plan.
 Many will even skip straight to the Financial Projections section.
 If you’ve been in business, they’re looking to see realistic projections based on historical facts and figures.
 They want to see your historical growth to compare it to your forecasted growth.
 If your revenue has increased steadily at a rate of 7-8% per year over the last 10 years, then most likely, they’ll expect to see a 7-8% projected growth rate over the next ten years.

 However, if you haven’t started your business yet, all you will have is future forecasts.
 You won’t have historical facts and figures.
-For lenders to consider loaning you startup capital, you must have realistic sales and revenue predictions.
+For lenders to consider loaning your startup capital, you must have realistic sales and revenue predictions.
 Therefore, rather than looking at non-existent historical and unpredictable forecasted projections, they’ll look to see if you’ve researched your marketplace.
 Have you developed your products?
 Do you have a marketing plan in place to reach customers?
 Have you chosen the “right” business entity?
 Have you hired talented individuals who can strengthen your weaknesses?

-RELATED READING: What Should Be in a Good Business Plan.
+RELATED READING: What Should Be in a Good Business Plan?

 Knowing lenders want to see that you have the ability to repay their loans, investors want to see that you have the potential to make a return on their investment.
 They understand that they’re taking a risk.
-They’re loaning money (sometimes taking an equity stake in the company) to entrepreneurs based on ideas and efforts rather than historical facts and figures.
+They’re loaning money (sometimes taking an equity stake in the company) to entrepreneurs based on ideas and efforts, rather than historical facts and figures.
 However, these investors are hoping their risk will pay them back in high returns.